Writing a Research Paper

 "How to Write a Research Paper: A Step-by-Step Guide" at the library.

-The library has a link to a Research Calculator that keeps you on track by sending you e-mail reminders that let you know where you should be in the research process.
+Remember the link: Research Calculator that keeps you on track by sending you e-mail reminders that let you know where you should be in the research process.

 Know your Topic